-- 40 page written investigation and design portfolio development.
+- Substantial design and make task.

 - Assessment criteria: Investigating

 Designing

 Making

 Analysing and Evaluating

 Drama

 GCSE Drama allows students to gain a practical understanding of drama, alongside applying this knowledge to their performances while developing their practical skills.

 The course fosters students' creativity, personal growth, self-confidence, communication and analytical skills through the acquisition of knowledge, skills and understanding, and the exercise of the imagination.
 It provides opportunities for students to attend professional performances and to develop their skills as informed and thoughtful audience members.